 Testers are questioning the fact that all features in a product are working the way they should be.
 They devote all their time and energy to finding bugs in software.

 Finally, in some industries, bug-free software is vital.
-Like, for example, in the automotive industry where smart cars assume driver’s role or, all the more, in the healthcare sector where bugs are, obviously, unforgivable.
+Like, for example, in the automotive industry where smart cars assume the driver’s role, or, all the more, in the healthcare sector where bugs are, obviously, unforgivable.

 You may know that testing can be manual and automated.
 But did you know that there are a few software testing types that in different ways ensure the quality of software products?

 Let’s take a look at the most important of them below.